KalicoCrew/kalico/docs/MPC.md

 After calibration the routine will generate the key model parameters which will be avaliable for use in that printer session and are avaliable in the log for future reference.

 ![Calibration Parameter Output](/docs/img/MPC_calibration_output.png)

 A **SAVE_CONFIG** command is then required to commit these calibrated parameters to the printer config.
-The save config block should then look similar to the below:
+The save config block should then look similar to:

 ```
 #*# [extruder]